 Recognize Good and Improved Attendance

-School communities can send a clear message that going to school every day is a priority by providing regular recognition and rewards to students and families who have good and improved attendance.
-Keep in mind that the goal is not to focus on perfect attendance since the children who struggle the most will soon be left out of such awards.
-This strategy can also help improve the accuracy of attendance data since the students, themselves, are likely to help ensure teachers are aware of who is and isn’t in class.
+Schools and communities can send a clear message that going to school every day is a priority by providing regular recognition to students and families with good and improved attendance.
+Keep in mind, the goal is not to just award perfect attendance for a semester or the school year, since the children who struggle the most will soon be left out.
+Rather, consider awards for shorter periods of time so that children and families can feel successful.
+A school-wide approach can also help improve the accuracy of attendance data since the students themselves are likely to help ensure teachers are aware of who is and isn’t in class!

 Create a Welcoming Culture: One of the easiest ways to recognize attendance is greeting students and families when they arrive every morning.
 Teachers can make a point of welcoming back a student who was absent the day before and ask the class to join in the welcome.
 Parents and other community partners can also serve as greeters helping to create a warm, friendly and caring atmosphere to start the day.

 Encourage Students to Track Attendance: As early as preschool, students can keep track of their own absences using stickers and gold stars.
 Some teachers find attendance tracking has the added advantage of teaching math skills.